James Andrew Wynn: Nominations under Clinton

-On August 5, 1999, President Bill Clinton nominated Wynn to serve on the United States Court of Appeals for the Fourth Circuit to fill a vacancy created by Judge James Dickson Phillips Jr.'s decision to take senior status in 1994.
+On August 5, 1999, President Bill Clinton nominated Wynn to serve on the United States Court of Appeals for the Fourth Circuit to fill a vacancy created by Judge James Dickson Phillips Jr.'s decision to assumed senior status in 1994.
 The nomination was part of an effort to integrate the Fourth Circuit, which, despite representing the largest per-capita African American population of any judicial circuit, had never had an African American judge.
 At the time, the Fourth Circuit was the only circuit to never have had a person of color serve as a circuit judge.

-Citing testimony before the U.S. Senate that the Fourth Circuit did not need any more judges, North Carolina Senator Jesse Helms refused to submit a "blue slip" that would have allowed Wynn a hearing before the U.S. Senate Judiciary Committee.
-This left the seat vacated by Judge J. Dickson Phillips Jr. in 1994 vacant until Wynn's ultimate confirmation in 2010.
-It also left the court without North Carolina representation for four years (from the death of Judge Samuel Ervin III in September 1999 until Judge Allyson Kay Duncan arrived on the court in August 2003).
+Citing testimony before the U.S. Senate that the Fourth Circuit did not need any more judges, North Carolina Senator Jesse Helms refused to submit a blue slip that would have allowed Wynn a hearing before the U.S. Senate Judiciary Committee.
+This left the seat vacated by Judge James Dickson Phillips Jr. in 1994 vacant until Wynn's ultimate confirmation in 2010.
+It also left the court without North Carolina representation for four years (from the death of Judge Samuel James Ervin III in September 1999 until Judge Allyson K. Duncan arrived on the court in August 2003).
 Ultimately, President Clinton issued a recess appointment to Judge Roger Gregory of Virginia in December 2000, making him the first African American judge to sit on the Fourth Circuit.

 President Clinton nominated Wynn a second time on January 3, 2001, shortly before leaving office.
 The nomination was withdrawn by President George W. Bush two months later.

 Nomination under Obama

 On November 4, 2009, President Barack Obama nominated Wynn and Special Superior Court Judge for Complex Business Cases Albert Diaz for seats on the Fourth Circuit.
 Obama's renomination of Wynn and nomination of Diaz were jointly endorsed by North Carolina senators Kay Hagan, a Democrat, and Richard Burr, a Republican.
 His nomination was confirmed by the full Senate on August 5, 2010, by unanimous consent.
-He was sworn into office on August 10, 2010.
+He received his commission on August 10, 2010.

+Senior status reversal controversy

+On January 9, 2024, Wynn announced his intent to assume senior status upon confirmation of a successor.
+President Biden nominated North Carolina Solicitor General Ryan Park for the seat but his nomination never received a vote on the Senate floor prior to the 2024 Presidential election which was won by Donald Trump.
+On December 13, 2024, Wynn rescinded his senior status announcement, opting to remain an active judge on the Fourth Circuit and therefore depriving Trump the opportunity to nominate his replacement.
+Senator Tillis condemned the announcement as a "partisan" decision that demonstrated that "some judges are nothing more than politicians in robes".
+Senate Minority Leader Mitch McConnell, suggested that Wynn would face ethics complaints and requests for recusals in cases involving the incoming Trump administration.